practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 $
 ```

-Or, thanks to Google AI, we can also do it like this while staying on the console:
+Or, thanks to Google AI, we can also do it like this while staying on the console (if the compilation is OK):

 ```
 $ echo "p mand01" | mocka
 Mocka 0608m
 >> ..
 Compiling Program Module mand01 I/0006 II/0006
 ..
 Linking mand01
->>
+>> q
 $
 ```

-All in all, these files have been created:
+All in all, these files have been created in the project resources subdirectory:

 ```
 $ ls -1 m2bin
 _M2ROOT.o
 _M2ROOT.s
-mand01  # this is a link to the ../mand01 executable mand01.o
+mand01  # this is a link to the just generated ../mand01 executable mand01.o
 mand01.r
 mand01.s